Colleges Showcase Graduation Rate Initiatives

 "Knox College was founded on the principle of educating academically strong students, regardless of financial means," said Knox College President Roger Taylor, who spoke in Washington, D.C. to a national NAICU conference on Knox's access and affordability initiatives in January 2010.
 "Knox's continuing investment in programs that support students is simply an extension of that founding commitment."

-Knox has five its programs listed on the website as "meaningful initiatives in private higher education" -- the fourth-highest total among the 250 schools that submitted information.
+Knox has five of its programs listed on the website as "meaningful initiatives in private higher education" -- the fourth-highest total among the 250 schools that submitted information.
 Knox's programs are:

 Building Blocks to 2020 plans to issue a preliminary progress report in early 2011.
 Annual updates will track retention rates and numbers of graduates.